 The petitions were ignored when they arrived in Britain, but boycotts and financial pressure exerted by the colonists led to the Stamp Act’s repeal the next year.
 Parliament then passed the Declaratory Act, which stated its right in principle to tax the colonies as it saw fit.

-At that point, momentum had begun within the colonies for more economic independence and guarantees from the crown about the protection of colonists’ natural rights.
+At that point, momentum had begun within the colonies for more economic independence, and many wanted guarantees from the Crown to protect colonists’ natural rights.